 Run an Application in the Compute Emulator from the Command-line

-To run a Windows Azure application in the Windows Azure compute emulator from the command-line, you must first package the application in the appropriate format using the CSPack Command-Line Tool and then use the CSRun Command-Line Tool to start the application in the compute emulator.
+To run an Azure application in the Microsoft Azure compute emulator from the command-line, you must first package the application in the appropriate format using the CSPack Command-Line Tool and then use the CSRun Command-Line Tool to start the application in the compute emulator.

-To deploy an application as a cloud service in Windows Azure, you must first package the application in the appropriate format.
+To deploy an application as a cloud service in Azure, you must first package the application in the appropriate format.
 You use CSPack to create the package file.
-For more information about packaging an application, see Package a Windows Azure Application.
+For more information about packaging an application, see Package an Azure Application.

 To run an additional application in the compute emulator, run the CSRun Command-Line Tool again.
 Each instance of a running application is displayed as a cloud service in the user interface.
 The user interface of the compute emulator does not support running additional instances of an application.
 To update the configuration of a cloud service, run the tool with the /update option and the path to the new configuration file.

-Starting with Windows Azure SDK for .NET - November 2011 the default install location is C:\Program Files\Microsoft SDKs\Windows Azure\Emulator.
+Starting with Azure SDK for .NET - November 2011 the default install location is C:\Program Files\Microsoft SDKs\Azure\Emulator.

-For Windows Azure SDK version 1.5 the default install location is C:\Program Files\Windows Azure Emulator\emulator.
+For Azure SDK version 1.5 the default install location is C:\Program Files\Azure Emulator\emulator.

-For Windows Azure SDK version 1.4 and earlier the default install location is C:\Program Files\Windows Azure Emulator\emulator.
+For Azure SDK version 1.4 and earlier the default install location is C:\Program Files\Azure Emulator\emulator.

 Click Start, point to All Programs, and then click Windows Azure SDK.